Course Title: Principles of Company Law

 Course Description

 This course introduces you to the fundamental legal principles governing a company in Australia.
 The course covers the company as the predominant form of corporate structure for businesses and non-profit organisations.
-The course content follows the “lifecycle” of a company using various case studies to provide historical and economic context.
-The course begins by considering the legal significance of incorporation (including internal rules and contractual powers), then examines the legal issues in managing a company as a going concern (including corporate finance, corporate governance and directors’ duties, and shareholders’ remedies), before finally considering insolvency and the various external administration processes.
+The course content follows the “lifecycle” of a company and begins by considering the legal significance of incorporation (including internal rules and contractual powers then examines the legal issues in managing a company as a going concern (including corporate finance, and directors’ duties, and shareholders’ remedies), before finally considering insolvency and the various external administration processes and winding up of the company.

 Objectives/Learning Outcomes/Capability Development